 How Can I Tell If I Have A Cataract?

 Only an eye doctor can diagnose whether you have a cataract or another type of vision problem.
 If you have any of the symptoms below, you should have your eyes checked by a specialist.
-Schedule an appointment at our See Clearly Vision offices in Arlington, Tyson’s Corner, or Rockville.
+Schedule an appointment at our See Clearly Vision offices in Arlington or Tyson’s Corner.

 Common signs of a cataract include the following: